sandro-k/MQTTLensChromeApp/README.md

 `grunt`

-This will build MQTTLens in to the `build` directory.
-Navigate to `chrome://extensions/` in Chrome and load the `build` folder as a Chrome App
+This will build MQTTlens in to the `build` directory.
+Navigate to `chrome://extensions/` in Chrome and load the `build` folder as a Chrome App.

+To debug MQTTlens installed from the Chrome App Store brows to  [`chrome://inspect/#apps`](chrome://inspect/#apps)

 ## Live reload